Jeel0710/Desktop-Control-Using-Hand-Gesture/README.md

 # Desktop-Control-Using-Hand-Gesture
 The proposed system is ML based project which can control Windows desktop using only Hand Gestures that are detected by webcam and perform actions accordingly.

-## Requirements

-To run this project locally on your system:

-- Clone this repository in your system
-- cd into the cloned directory and run ```pip install -r requirements.txt``` in your terminal
-- Run main.py file using ```python3 main.py```

 ## Tech Stack